okx/okexchain-docs/api/oktc-swap-api/entities.md

 # Entities
 Entities define the schema of the subgraph, and represent the data that can be queried.
 Within each entity are sets of fields that store useful information related to the entity.
 Below is a list of the available entities within the Subgraph, and descriptions for the available fields.

-## OKTCswap Factory
+## OKCSwap Factory
-The OKTCswap Factory entity is responsible for storing aggregate information across all OKTCswap pairs.
+The OKCSwap Factory entity is responsible for storing aggregate information across all OKCSwap pairs.
 It can be used to view stats about total liquidity, volume, amount of pairs and more.
-There is only one OKTCswap Factory entity in the subgraph.
+There is only one OKCSwap Factory entity in the subgraph.
 | Field Name  | Value Type  |  Description  |
 |:---|:-----|:---|
 |id|ID|factory address|